 Protecting Your Puppy Before Final Vaccination

 There is a difficult line to walk while raising a puppy who is not yet vaccinated.
 Research shows that a puppy in that age group undergoes a great deal of social development.
-To properly socialize a puppy, you must introduce the youngster to plenty of new experiences, people, places, other dogs, and any animals you deem important.
+To properly introduce your dog to other dogs, you must introduce the youngster to plenty of new experiences, people, places, other dogs, and any animals you deem important.
 A well-socialized puppy will remain on an even keel when undergoing new encounters throughout the rest of the dog’s life.
-But to keep your puppy safe, you must not let the pup touch paws to the ground outside of your own home and yard, which is why dog fences are highly recommended for pet owners.
+But to keep your puppy safe, you must not let the pup touch paws to the ground outside of your own home and yard, which is why fenced-in yards or invisible dog fences are highly recommended for pet owners.
 Parvovirus is incredibly common and races through canine populations like wildfire.
 It spreads via sniffing or licking anything contaminated with feces, and puppies explore the world through their muzzles.

 The answer is to carry your puppy to friend’s houses and yards if their dogs are fully vaccinated or to bring a blanket to a park and have your leashed pup remain on that island of safety.
 If you will attend puppy socialization or training classes, ensure the instructor takes certain precautions.
 These include a requirement for vaccine records, disallowing any puppy with signs of illness, and equipment at the ready to quickly clean up accidents with sufficiently antibacterial solutions.